 Although these days I refer to myself as an independent and refuse to join either the liberal or conservative camp, I still take the time to try to talk sensibly about guns to my liberal friends.
-Good thing about many liberal thinkers is that they do value logic, rationality and evidence and like to make up their own minds about things.
 Some of those minds can be changed, but it can be a long slow process.

 So, whenever possible, take an anti-gun friend shooting.
 It will be fun.